This is a reference page for major church feasts.

 Christ’s baptism in the Jordan was “theophany,” a manifestation of God to the world, because it was the beginning of our Lord’s public ministry.
 It was also a “theophany” in that the world was granted a revelation of the Holy Trinity.
 All three Persons were made manifest together: the Father testified from on high to the divine Sonship of Jesus; the Son received His Father’s testimony; and the Spirit was seen in the form of a dove, descending from the Father and resting upon the Son.

-(Click on the link above to view the icon).
+(See above ).
 On the left side of the icon we see John the Baptist who is dressed in camel’s hair and has the appearance of one who lives in the wilderness.
 His arms are outstretched, showing an attitude of prayer and reverence, but also directing others to Christ.
 With his right hand he is conducting the baptism.

 In the centre of the icon is Christ being baptized in the Jordan.
 He is standing in the water wearing a waistcloth, and with His right hand He is blessing the waters of the Jordan.
 Above His head is the Holy Spirit descending as a dove upon Him.
 At the top of the icon, a semicircle depicts the opening of the Heavens and the voice of the Father.